-As noted above, if the series was split it may contain a RELATED-TO property with RELTYPE=SERIES-
+As noted above, if the series was split it may contain a RELATED-TO property with RELTYPE=SERIES-MASTER and a value being the UID of the previous series master.

-4. Redefined Relation Type Value
+6. Redefined Relation Type Value

-Relationship parameter type values are defined in section 3.2.15. of [RFC5545].
-This specification augments that parameter to include the new relationship values SERIES-MASTER
+Relationship parameter type values are defined in [RFC5545].
+This specification augments that parameter to include the new relationship values SERIES-MASTER.